Interactive infographic: How to feed the content monster without being eaten

 People are fed up with advertising!

 So where does the current interest in content come from?
-Why is the topic of "content" so relevant right now?
+Why is the topic so relevant right now?
 This is anything but a coincidence.
-Because something has happened in the last few months and a few years that is changing communication quite permanently: People, especially digital people, are fed up with "advertising".
+Because something has happened in recent months and years that is changing communication quite permanently: people, especially digital people, are fed up with "advertising."
 Really fed up.
-They are fed up of being shouted at from all sides, of being constantly interrupted while doing what they like to do and what they are interested in, and usually with things that don't interest them.
-And he's tired of being lured in with such dubious methods that insult his intelligence, only to realize that it was all just a zero number.
+They are tired of being shouted at from all sides, of being constantly interrupted from doing what they enjoy and are interested in, mostly with things that do not interest them.
+And they are tired of being lured in with dubious methods that insult their intelligence, only to find out that it was all a waste of time.
 And this rejection has now reached a tipping point.
 Enough is enough!

 Ad blockers on the rise everywhere